Overview

 Data Model hierarchy

-Understanding the data model hierarchy is essential for effective Data Mapper implementation:Project Data Model
+Understand the data model hierarchy to implement Data Mappers effectively:Project Data Model

 Library Data Model